CESARBR/knot-fog-connector/README.md

 #### constructor(config)

 Create the connector using a configuration object that will be loaded from a JSON file and passed directly to this constructor.
-No work, such as connecting to a service must be done in this constructor.
+No work, such as connecting to a service, must be done in this constructor.

 ##### Argument